ferzkopp/DeepRedAI/documentation/LMStudio-Setup.md

 ### Updating the CLI After LMStudio Updates

-When LMStudio is updated, the CLI may also be updated.
+When LMStudio is updated, the CLI needs to be updated as well.
 Re-copy the CLI to keep it in sync:

 ```bash
 sudo cp /root/.lmstudio/bin/lms /opt/lm-studio/bin/lms